andypotatohy/roast/README.md

 Run simulation on the MNI152 averaged head, but add 30 empty slices on each of the six directions to the MRI first, to allow placement of electrode Exx19, which is outside of the MRI (i.e., several centimeters below the most bottom slice of the MRI).
-If you run this without zero padding first, you'll get strange results.
+If you run this without zero-padding first, you'll get strange results.
 Note it is always a good practice to add empty slices to the MRI if you want to place electrodes close to, or even out of, the image boundary.
 ROAST can detect if part or all of your electrode goes out of image boundary, but sometimes it cannot tell (it's not that smart yet :-).
-So do a `'zeroPadding'` of 10 to start with, and if you're not happy with the results, just increase the amount of zero padding.
+So do a `'zeroPadding'` of 10 to start with, and if you're not happy with the results, just increase the amount of zero-padding.
 But the best solution is to get an MRI that covers the area where you want to place the electrodes.

 ### Example 21